VIDA-NYU/BugDoc/README.md

 We are currently managing contributions by [issues](https://github.com/VIDA-NYU/BugDoc/issues), more detailed procedure will be included soon.

-## 1. How To Build
+# How To Build
+This package works with Python 3.6 or greater.

+## Installing the API

-To install latest development version:
+To install latest development version of BugDoc's API:

     $ pip install -e bugdoc_api

+## Installing the Command-line interface
+To install the simple command-line interface:

+    $ pip install -e bugdoc_cli

+# Installing from PyPI

+You can install the latest stable version of BugDoc's API library directly from [PyPI](https://pypi.org/project/bugdoc/) using PIP.

+    $ pip install bugdoc

+# Documentation

+The documentation of BugDoc's API with some examples can be found [here](https://bugdoc.readthedocs.io/en/latest/).